hoangsonww/FRED-Data-Analysis/README.md

 - Azure OpenAI API key (optional, for chatbot functionality)
 - Azure OpenAI endpoint (optional, for chatbot functionality)
 - Azure OpenAI deployment ID (optional, for chatbot functionality)
+- Docker (optional, for running the application in a container)

 ### `.env` File